josephg/editing-traces/concurrent_traces/README.md

 - `patches`: A list of patches made, in sequence, to the document.
 The format here is the same format as patches in the sequential traces folder.
 Each item in this array is a quad of (*position*, *num characters deleted*, *inserted string*, *timestamp*).
 The position names the unicode codepoint offset into the document where this edit took place.
 (I may publish ascii-only variants of editing traces as well to make this easier to interpret).
 If there are multiple patches in a transaction, they are applied in sequence.
 (Each patch assumes all previous patches in the transaction have already been applied).
 The timestamp is specified in [RFC3339](https://www.rfc-editor.org/rfc/rfc3339) format - better known as the ISO 8601 format.
 - `agent`: This is an integer ID of the user agent which made this transaction.
 These are in the range from `0..numAgents` (non-inclusive).
 - `numChildren`: The number of other (later) txns which contain this txn in their parents list.
 This is included for convenience - but it can be trivially recomputed.
+- `timestamp`: The timestamp at which the transaction happened, if known.
+This timestamp is in [RFC3339 format](https://www.rfc-editor.org/rfc/rfc3339), aka ISO8601 timestamp format.
+A timestamp is always present even if it is not known.

 ### Rules